adricort/rover/README.md

 command: `git clone git@github.com:AdrianSiGmA/rovy.git`

 This repository contains 3 main packages:
-1. slam: contains the developed navigation node
+1. slam: contains the developed autonavigation node
-     1. executes the slam.launch: calls the rs_camera.launch, rtabmap.launch, and the ukf_template.launch (robot_localization).
-It also contains some imu filter, template, and description parameters.
+     1. slam.launch: calls the rs_camera.launch, rtabmap.launch, and the ukf_template.launch (robot_localization package).
+It also contains a setup for the Madgwick imu filter, and some description parameters (realsense2_description package).
-     2. executes the move_base.launch: sets some topics, and runs the move_base node for the cost map and path planner
+     2. move_base.launch: sets some topics, and runs the move_base node for the cost map and path planner
-2. realsense2_camera: contains all the parameters and nodes to receive data from the d435i
+2. realsense-ros (camera and description): contains all the parameters and nodes to receive data from the d435i
-     1. executes the rs_camera.launch: settings for processing the data from the camera
+     1. realsense2_camera: contains the rs_camera.launch, that are settings for processing the data from the camera
+     2. realsense2_description: contains the urdf and other files for drawing the module in Rviz
 3. qr_loc_reader:

 The rtabmap.launch that is called from the slam.launch has some settings for Rviz and Rtabmapviz, cfg files, depth and stereo, odometry?, RGB-D, pointcloud, SLAM, and many other parameters.